JoshJarabek7/solstice-astrology-backend/README.md

 ### Recommendation Engine

 The main purpose of this codebase is to calculate compatibility between two people's entire astrological charts, as well as their 46 different personality traits.
 Think of it like Co-Star, Myers-Briggs, and Hinge merged into one.
 This service will be a component of the broader recommendation engine for suggesting posts, profiles, and potential matches.
 Other components will include psychological analysis scores and native multi-modal AI embeddings (video, text, images, etc.), all contributing to a generative adversarial network (GAN) for comprehensive recommendations.
+We've also integrated "Boops", which is our (more wholesome) rendition of the Facebook Poke.

 ### Gaming